Tips Bulletin

 A non-gel toothpaste makes an excellent brass cleaner on occasion.
 Use a toothbrush, rag, or your finger to smear toothpaste on brass items.
 After five minutes, rub off with a soft cloth.

 Once brass looks clean, rinse well under warm water and dry thoroughly.
-Only use toothpaste on occasion as it’s considered mildly abrasive, so over time, it can scratch the brass surface.
+Only use toothpaste occasionally as it’s considered mildly abrasive, so over time, it can scratch the brass surface.

 How to Polish Brass Jewelry

-Part of cleaning is learning how to polish brass jewelry so that it shines.
+Part of cleaning is learning how to polish tarnished costume jewelry with a gentle solution.
 One of the easiest ways to shine up brass is by using ketchup or Worcestershire sauce.
-You may use a combination of the two for the same, if not better, results.
+You may combine the two for the same, if not better, results.

 Squirt a little ketchup, Worcestershire sauce, or a bit of both onto a brush or rag.
 Gently rub your jewelry’s surface.
-For badly tarnished items, allow the brass cleaning solution to sit in place for up to five minutes.
+Allow the brass cleaning solution to sit in place for up to five minutes for badly tarnished items.

 Rinse cleaner away with warm water.
 Use a polishing cloth to polish and dry brass items.